pair-lab/pair-lab.github.io/content/_index.md

       text: |
         <br>

         <font size=4.5>The PKU Alignment and Interaction Research Lab (PAIR Lab) is dedicated to addressing key challenges in decision making, strategic interactions, and value alignment for artificial general intelligence (AGI).
-We specialize in reinforcement learning for intelligent decisions, multi-agent systems for complex stratrgic interactions, and alignment techniques for harmonizing AGI with human values and intentions.
+We specialize in reinforcement learning for intelligent **decisions**, multi-agent systems for complex stratrgic **interactions**, and **alignment** techniques for harmonizing AGI with human values and intentions.
 Our integrative approach aims to steer AGI development towards a safe, beneficial future aligned with the progression of humanity.
 Our research focus includes: </font>
         <font size=3.8>
         - **Reinforcement Learning**: safe RL, MARL, meta RL, offline RL, PbRL
         - **Game Theory**: solution concepts, game decomposition, meta-game analysis